ozo-vehe/vue-celo-whitelist/README.md

 - Remix IDE.
 - Command line or similar software installed.

+Lets start building 🚀

-### Building The Smart Contract
+## Build And Deploy The Smart Contract
 Now it's time to create a Solidity smart contract.
 You can use any editor you like to make the contract.
 However, for this part of the tutorial we recommend the online IDE [RemixIDE](https://remix.ethereum.org/)
-1. Go to Remix
+### 1. Go to Remix
 ![Remix IDE](https://github.com/ozo-vehe/vue-celo-whitelist/blob/master/remixIDE.png)

-2. Create a new solidity file in the contract folder of remixIDE, named Whitelist.sol
+### 2. Create a new solidity file in the contract folder of remixIDE, named Whitelist.sol

-3. Copy and paste the follwing code into the new solidity file created
+### 3. Copy and paste the follwing code into the new solidity file created

-3.1 Specify the solidity version and add a license
+#### 3.1 Specify the solidity version and add a license
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.9;
 ```

-3.2 Define the contract
+#### 3.2 Define the contract
 ```solidity
 contract Whitelist {
   // This is the contract's body, here you'll specify the logic for this contract.
 }
 ```

-3.3 Inside the contract create the following variables
+#### 3.3 Inside the contract create the following variables
 ```solidity
 // Max number of whitelisted addresses allowed to join the whitelist
 uint256 public maxWhitelistedAddresses = 10;